resh226/selenium-pytest-ui-framework/README.md

 ---

+## 📥 View Artifacts in GitHub Actions
+# After a workflow run completes:

+1. Go to the Actions tab in your repository.
+2. Click on the latest workflow run (docker-selenium-grid.yml or pytest-markers-parallel.yml).
+3. Scroll down to the Artifacts section.

+# Download:

+📊 allure-report.zip → Allure HTML report.
+📂 allure-results.zip → Raw Allure results (JSON, attachments) for local regeneration.
+📸 screenshots.zip → Captured screenshots for failed test cases.

+---
 ## 🖼️ Test Flow Diagrams of both workflows in GitHub CI/CD

 ### 🚀 Workflow 1: Dockerized Selenium Grid (docker-selenium-grid.yml)